How does smart heating work?

-Nest has the most installs and they have aggregated data from all the Nest thermostats installed by country and have come up with different estimates based on 2 scenarios:
+Nest 3rd Generation Smart Thermostat has the most installs and they have aggregated data from all the smart thermostats installed by country and have come up with different estimates based on 2 scenarios:

 - Homes at 20C all day turning down to 9C for 7 hours at night